tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 **What would success look like?** Placing higher than the T1 in Worlds 2021.

-**What to spam in Twitch chat when T1 is winning?** `MikeHogu MASTER KUKU TURUAN MO PA NG IBANG KANTA SI WHITEMON`
+**What to spam in Twitch chat when Talon are winning?** `MikeHogu MASTER KUKU TURUAN MO PA NG IBANG KANTA SI WHITEMON`

 ---